Migration to Flutter Guide

 The ability to maintain a single codebase for multiple platforms can lead to significant cost savings in the long run, and both Flutter and React Native offer these capabilities.
 So what might be the difference in terms of the cost of development?

 Cross-platform consistency can be one of the main differentiators between these two technologies.
-React Native relies on native components, so there can be discrepancies in how an app looks and behaves across different platforms (iOS vs. Android), which requires additional time from a developer.
-Flutter offers a more consistent experience across platforms since it renders everything from scratch using the same code.
+React Native relies on native components, so there can be discrepancies in how an app looks and behaves across different platforms (iOS vs. Android), which may require additional platform-specific adjustments.

 Integration with native SDKs